 However, it’s not all carbs and carefree pop music.
 Working from home can be tough.
-There are a lot of things to consider, such as how will you cope when you need to make a quick decision and there’s no one there to consult?
+There are a lot of things to consider, such as how will you cope when you need to make a quick decision, and there’s no one there to consult?
 Will you be able to stay focused for seven hours per day, without gravitating towards the television remote?
 And can you retain a level of professionalism, when working from your private space?

 As I’ve been successfully working from home for six months now, I wanted to share my tips for making remote working productive.
-You’ll never need work in an office again.
+You’ll never need to work in an office again.

 Assign a section of your home specifically for working

-Set up a desk, monitor and a good quality chair – adjusted properly to the correct heights to avoid neck and back problems.
+Set up a desk, monitor and a good quality chair – appropriately adjusted to the correct heights to avoid neck and back problems.
 Have a phone that’s specifically for work enquiries, so you can switch it off in the evenings and at weekends.
 And make sure you turn your computer off at the end of the working day to avoid quick email checks – this also helps to symbolise the end of work and the beginning of your downtime.

 Shower and dress first thing every morning

-This might seem trivial, but home working can quickly lead to laziness.
+It might seem trivial, but home working can quickly lead to laziness.
 Without a physical office to go to, it’s easy to become bound to your dressing gown.
-Although it’s important to be comfortable, failing to get dressed again blurs the boundaries between work and play – encouraging a lack of professionalism and making your downtime less enjoyable.
+Although it’s essential to be comfortable, failing to get dressed again blurs the boundaries between work and play – encouraging a lack of professionalism and making your downtime less enjoyable.
 Luckily for me, I have regular meetings, which take me out of my city-centre flat and into the ‘real world’.
 However, even if you’re not in a client-facing job, this is perhaps the piece of advice I’d deem most important to enhancing your productivity.